deniskyashif/blog/content/posts/on-recursive-functions.md

 24
 ```

-What if, however, our language **does not** support recursion.
+What if our language **does not** support recursion.
 That means we're not allowed to call `fact` within itself.
 Actually, let's make it even more challenging - our language supports **only**
 **function definition** and **function application**.
 No `goto` or any kind of looping constructs whatsoever.
 Also, our functions are allowed to take **exactly** one argument; no more, no less.
 How would we solve this problem?

 ## The Lambda Calculus